risingwavelabs/risingwave-docs-legacy/docs/concepts/key-concepts.md

 By spreading these streaming actors across cores, RisingWave achieves parallel computation, resulting in improved performance, scalability, and throughput.

+### Streaming jobs

+A streaming job is a job that creates an index, a materialized view, a table, a sink, or a source with connectors.

+### Parallelism

+Parallelism refers to the technique of simultaneously executing multiple database operations or queries to improve performance and increase efficiency.
+It involves dividing a database workload into smaller tasks and executing them concurrently on multiple processors or machines.
+In RisingWave, you can set the parallelism of streaming jobs, like [tables](../sql/commands/sql-alter-table.md#set-parallelism), [materialized views](../sql/commands/sql-alter-materialized-view.md), and [sinks](../sql/commands/sql-alter-sink.md).

 ### Fragments

 In RisingWave, When a streaming query plan executes, it divides into multiple independent fragments to allow parallel execution.
 Each fragment is a chain of SQL operators.
 Under the hood, it is executed by parallel actors.
 The degree of parallelism between fragments can be different.